Fulton County Schools

 What’s the policy for acceleration?

 Students who have mastered grade-level content may be moved ahead to an advanced or accelerated curriculum.
-The policy is presented in great detail in the system’s continuous achievement manual.
+The policy is presented in great detail in the system’s continuous achievement framework.

 What other options might be good for gifted students?